Pragmatics in Language Grounding: Phenomena, Tasks, and Modeling Approaches: Discussion

 \subsection{Challenges and Open Questions}

 Going forward, accurate evaluation of pragmatics is one key challenge in grounded language learning.
 Some recent benchmarks have been proposed to evaluate pragmatic language behavior in large language models \citep{sap2022neural, hu2022fine, Ruis2022-communicators}, but evaluation in interactive, multimodal scenarios often requires humans or human proxies.
-As discussed in Section~\ref{sec:evaluation}, some models may be evaluated in self-play, and future work might extend evaluation practices from multi-agent reinforcement learning, where methods like population play, imitation learning from human data, and fictitious co-play \citep{NEURIPS2021_797134c3} provide proxies for human interaction.
-However, human evaluation remains the gold standard in most interactive settings, and we encourage future work to improve human evaluations and focus on tasks that are intrinsically-motivating (\eg useful or fun) for people (\eg \citealt{wang-etal-2017-naturalizing,meta2022human}).
+As discussed in Section~\ref{sec:evaluation}, some models may be evaluated in self-play, and future work might draw on improved proxies for human interaction from multi-agent reinforcement learning~\citep{NEURIPS2021_797134c3}.
+However, human evaluation remains the gold standard in most settings, and we encourage future work to (1) improve human evaluations, taking lessons from the human computer interaction community and (2) focus on tasks that are useful~\citep{bigham2010vizwiz,stiennon2020learning}, fun~\citep{wang-etal-2017-naturalizing,meta2022human}, or otherwise intrinsically motivating.

 Another key challenge is handling data sparsity.
 Although recent advances in large-scale pretraining have led to few-shot capabilities on many language tasks, interactive and grounded tasks pose additional challenges in sparsity.
 First, the addition of multimodal context widens the conditioning space.
 Second, many grounded settings involve domain-specific knowledge; for example, instruction following and grounded dialogue settings often have unique action spaces, as well as domain-specific abstractions or conventions in language use.
 Finally, many settings require adaptation to individual users, for which there will always be limited data.